 - Official copies of any examination results (IB, SAT, ACT, WAEC, SPM, STMP, etc.)

-- Official secondary school or college transcripts, mark sheets or other academic records, with a certified English translation
+- Official secondary school or college transcripts, mark sheets or other academic records, with English translation

 - One academic letter of recommendation